 - Set your IDE Controller mode from IDE to AHCI

 - And, ta-da, your Windows 7 installation is now running in AHCI mode

 - Install any other peripherals and programs you need

 Bonus: Some Performance Tips for Your Windows 7 SSD Laptop

 - Enable compression on all folders of your system's partition (usually C:\) except for the Windows folder

 + now go to C:\Windows and select all folders except for WinSXS, SYSTEM32 and SYSTEM

 + right-click menu-> Properties-> Advanced-> Compress contents to save disk space

-- If it is available for you, install a Wireless Connection Utility, because it will increase your wireless signal significantly.
+- If it is available to you, install a Wireless Connection Utility, because it will increase the strength of your wireless signal.
 EEE Users, I couldn't find a working one for Windows 7 for the Atheros WI-FI card

 - Download DPC Latency checker to check if there is any bad latency in your Windows system and troubleshoot it according to ComputerCabal's guide